Tick-borne encephalitis virus: Pathogenesis and immune response

 IFN evasion strategies of Tick-borne encephalitis virus (TBEV).

 With the exception of food-borne cases, infection begins in the skin at the site of the tick bite.
 Skin dendritic (or Langerhans) cells (DCs) are preferentially targeted.
 Initially, the virus replicates locally and immune response is triggered when viral components are recognized by cytosolic pattern recognition receptors (PRRs), such as Toll-like receptors (TLRs).
 Recognition causes the release of cytokines including interferons (IFN) α, β, and γ and chemokines, attracting migratory immune cells to the site of the bite.
 The infection may be halted at this stage and cleared, before the onset of noticeable symptoms.
 Notably, tick saliva enhances infection by modulating host immune response, dampening apoptotic signals.
 If the infection continues, migratory DCs and macrophages become infected and travel to the local draining lymph node where activation of polymorphonuclear leukocytes, monocytes and the complement system are activated.

 The draining lymph node can also serve as a viral amplification site, from where TBEV gains systemic access.
 This viremic stage corresponds to the first symptomatic phase in the prototypical biphasic pattern of tick-borne encephalitis.
 TBEV has a strong preference for neuronal tissue, and is neuroinvasive.
+TBEV primarily infects the cells in the cerebral cortex and cerebellum, showing a strong preference especially towards Purkinje cells.
+The infection of the neurons activates microglia in the brain.
 The initial viremic stage allows access to a number of the preferential tissues.
 However, the exact mechanism by which TBEV crosses into the central nervous system (CNS) is unclear.
 There are several proposed mechanism for TBEV breaching the blood-brain barrier (BBB): 1)The "Trojan Horse" mechanism, whereby TBEV gains access to the CNS while infecting an immune cell that passes through the BBB; 2) Disruption and increased permeability of the BBB by immune immune cytokines; 3) Via infection of the olfactory neurons; 4) Via retrograde transport along peripheral nerves to the CNS; 5) Infection of the cells that make up part of the BBB.

 CNS infection brings on the second phase in the classic biphasic infection pattern associated with the European subtype.
 CNS disease is immunopathological; release of inflammatory cytokines coupled with the action of cytotoxic CD8+ T cells and possibly NK cells results in inflammation and apoptosis of infected cells that is responsible for many of the CNS symptoms.